 The study of the extinct marine megafauna can be difficult because of the inherent incompleteness of their fossil record, which makes taxonomic identifications and estimates of body size troublesome.
 This problem is exacerbated by the polyphyletic nature of this fauna, which imposes constraints depending on the different body plans.
 For example, body size estimates are markedly different between groups, making comparisons difficult given the heterogeneity of the size measures (total length, diameter, etc.).
 Indeed, applying the 45kg cut-off to the fossil record is problematic, as the mass of many fossil taxa are unknown.
-As a result, a definition of what constitutes the marine megafauna in deep time as never been proposed.
+As a result, a definition of what constitutes the marine megafauna in deep time has never been proposed.